Charlesirl/charlesirl/README.md

 basic dni

-shipper , proshipper , 25+ (sorry , i just dont like adults for my personal reasons , sorry again) , bullies , someone who uses ppl , ppl how think they are always right , roleplayers (unless u told me , but i will say no anyway) , freaky , wired .
+shipper , proshipper , 25+ (sorry , i just dont like adults for my personal reasons , sorry again) , bullies , someone who uses ppl , ppl how think they are always right , roleplayers (unless u told me , but i will say no anyway) , freaky , wired , any bad side of any fandom .

 Racist / islamphopic / homophobic /etc..